|La Paz High School|

 Authentic:The La Paz secondary experience offers a balance between academically rigorous hands on classroom instruction in core/co-curricular subjects as well as complementary projects, internships, and excursions that enrich and authenticate the academic experience through place-based learning.
 The La Paz secondary accommodates the various learning needs and multiple intelligences of the students by offering authentic opportunities to apply specific subjects of interest through local internships, experiential excursions, and community focused projects.

-- Service Learning Internships: These learning experiences chosen by the La Paz students with the assistance of their teacher mentor allow them to explore “curricular” offerings that aren’t necessarily within the limited curricular offerings of a typical small school.
-By interacting with and utilizing the community around them as a learning resource, students develop the skills necessary to prepare them for future academic and non-academic experiences.
-Some examples of potential senior internships could be with National Parks, Real Estate Offices, Hotel Management, Agriculture/Farming, Surf Shop, Local Fisheries, Restaurants.
+Service Learning Internships: Through our Creativity, Action, and Service (CAS) class students explore learning experiences that aren’t necessarily within the curricular offerings of a typical small school.
+By interacting with and utilizing the community around them as a learning resource while providing a service, students develop the skills necessary to prepare them for future leadership roles.

 PREPARATION FOR THE FUTURE

 Teacher Mentor and Post-Secondary Planning:Students explore post-graduate options and choices under the guise of a mentor jumpstart teacher through college/career research.